mubashirhussainkhadim/JavaTutorials/README.md

 [average = (sum of total marks of all the students)/N] (ii) Deviation of each student's total marks with the average.
 [deviation = total marks of a student - average]

+## Data Types
+###### Data types are divided into two groups:
+Primitive data types - includes byte, short, int, long, float, double, boolean and char Non-primitive data types - such as String, Arrays and Classes (you will learn more about these in a later chapter)